tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 Before exploring a node, the final utility under that node will be on the interval of $[-\infty,\infty]$, after exploring one node, say with utility $2$, if the player that plays that ply is seeking to minimize, then we know the resulting utility of that tree must lie on $[-\infty,2]$ since the agent will never play a move above utility $2$.
 If the max player already knows that the interval of a sibling node is above $2$, then that entire tree can be thrown away.

+### Move Ordering

+Since Alpha-Beta Pruning relies on information on other nodes, the order of which you explore nodes is significant